chahid001/DevOps360/README.md

 1. **🔒 OpenVPN**
 2. **🌐 Internal DNS Server**
-3. **🔗 Proxy Server**
+3. **🔗 Nginx Proxy**: Facilitates access to services on port 80 instead of their default ports.
 4. **⚙️ Kernel Settings Optimization**
 5. **📊 Database Settings Tuning**
 6. **🎛️ Helm & Blue-Green Deployment**
 7. **🌩️ Pulumi GCP Deploy with TypeScript**

 ## ⚙️ **Architecture Overview**

-1. **🔒 VPN**: Internal traffic is secured with OpenVPN.
+1. **🔒 OpenVPN**: Internal traffic is secured with OpenVPN, deployed in a public subnet in the US-Central1 region (Zone C), enabling secure remote access for team members.
+This solution was chosen over CloudVPN due to the need for a road-warrior configuration (client-to-gateway), which is not supported by GCP.

-2. **🌐 Internal DNS**: Ensures fast and secure DNS resolution for internal services.
+2. **🌐 Internal DNS**: An internal DNS server using dnsmasq is hosted in a private subnet in the US-Central1 region (Zone B).
+This setup ensures fast and secure DNS resolution for internal services.
+Initially considered CloudDNS, it was not viable due to VPN connectivity issues.

-3. **🔗 Proxy**: Provides centralized routing and security control between services.
-4. **🐳 Kubernetes**: Manages containers and workloads, with deployments handled through Helm.
+3. **🌃 Global VPC and Subnet Architecture**:
+   - A global VPC houses four private subnets for various services, each with dedicated routers and NAT configurations for secure internet access:
+     - GitLab CE server located in Europe-Southwest1 (Zone A).
+     - GitLab runners (with Docker) in Europe-Southwest1 (Zone B).
+     - Nexus repository server in US-West1 (Zone A).
+     - SonarQube server in US-West1 (Zone B).
+   - Each subnet is connected to its respective router and NAT, utilizing the same BGP AS number for internal communication.

+4. **🔄 Firewall Rules**: Firewalls are configured for SSH access to private servers from a bastion host in a public subnet in US-Central1 (Zone A).
+Additionally, inbound traffic rules allow access to Nexus, SonarQube, and GitLab via ports 80 and 443, with Nexus also supporting ports 9001 and 9002 for CI/CD tool and web app repositories, and allowing DNS Traffic to port 53 in both **TCP** and **UDP**.

+5. **🗄️ PostgreSQL Database Management**:
+   - Two PostgreSQL databases (one for GitLab and one for SonarQube) are created within a reserved IP range for Google-managed services.
+   - Internal connectivity is facilitated through VPC peering, with no public IPs required, enhancing security.
+   - Configurations include increased `max_locks_per_transaction` to 128 and `max_connections` to 200 to accommodate high transaction volumes.

+6. **📊 Kernel & Database Optimization**: Kernel settings are optimized for performance, particularly for services like SonarQube, which utilizes Elasticsearch.
+Each database has specific firewall rules allowing internal traffic on necessary ports (5432 for PostgreSQL) to ensure smooth communication between services.

-5. **🔄 Blue-Green Deployment**: Maintains high availability during application updates, allowing traffic to switch between two environments (blue-green) without downtime.
+7. **🎛️ Kubernetes**: Managed Kubernetes deployments are handled via Helm, allowing efficient container orchestration and management of workloads.
+The infrastructure supports Blue-Green deployment strategies to ensure high availability during application updates, allowing seamless transitions between environments without downtime.

 ![Architecture Diagram](https://github.com/chahid001/DevOps360/blob/main/assets/archi.png)